2maj/config/config_mysql.md

 > sudo mysql_secure_installation utility

 # Launch
-With your preview password saved, you can log in mysql
+With your preview password saved, you can log in mysql.
+If you used sudo during your installation
+>sudo mysql -u root -p
+else
 >mysql -u root -p

 #Create new user